multifacet/cbmm-artifact/README.md

       --read_prop 0.50 --update_prop 0.25
    ```

 3. Run the `memcached` workload with size 10GB on CBMM with the given profile and collect page fault latency information.
+This will only work for the Linux/CBMM configuration.

    ```sh
    ./target/debug/runner exp00010 {MACHINE} {USER} --memstats --pftrace \